 Toasted Coconut Caramel Filling

-- Top with another shell.
+- Top with a donut shaped shell.

 - Let macarons mature in the fridge overnight before serving.
 Best served at room temperature, or after sitting out of the fridge for about 15 minutes.